Wild swine, Eurasian wild pig, Ryukyu Islands wild pig

 W

 Wild boars exhibit a polygynous mating system, where each breeding male defends its mating rights.
-The winning male will mate with females in a sounder.
+The winning male will mate with the females in a sounder.
 Breeding occurs year-round.
-Gestation period lasts for 108 - 120 days, yielding a litter of 4 - 6 piglets.
-Young are born in a nest, located among dense vegetation and constructed out of leaves, grass and moss.
+The gestation period lasts for 108-120 days, yielding a litter of 4-6 piglets.
+Young are born in a nest, located among dense vegetation and constructed out of leaves, grass, and moss.
 During the first 2 weeks, the female is almost constantly with her young to protect them from potential predators.
 At about 2 months of age, young boars start coming out of the nest to feed.
 Independence is reached within 7 months.
 Male Wild boars are ready to breed at 2 years old, whereas females are reproductively mature at 1 year of age.

 The population of Wild boars as a whole is not currently facing any serious threats.
 However, various localized concerns negatively affect populations of this species.
-In many parts of their range, these mammals heavily suffer from destruction of their natural habitat.
-They are also threatened from large-scale hunting for consumption, sport and as pests (especially near human settlements).
+In many parts of their range, these mammals heavily suffer from the destruction of their natural habitat.
+They are also threatened by large-scale hunting for consumption, sport, and pests (especially near human settlements).
 And finally, these animals are exposed to different contagious diseases, resulting in high numbers of mortality.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...